Rfam/rfam-docs/docs/source/glossary.rst

 Clan
 ----

-Clan is a group of families.
+Clan is a group of families that either share a common ancestor but are too divergent to be reasonably aligned or a group of families that could be aligned, but have distinct functions.

 ClustalW
 --------